Dietrich Bonhoeffer: Execution

-Bonhoeffer was sentenced to death on 8 April 1945 by SS judge Otto Thorbeck at a drumhead court-martial without witnesses, records of proceedings or a defense in Flossenbürg concentration camp.
-He was executed there by hanging at dawn on 9 April 1945.
-Bonhoeffer was stripped of his clothing and led naked into the execution yard where he was hanged with six others: Admiral Wilhelm Canaris; General Hans Oster, Canaris's deputy; General Karl Sack, a military jurist; businessman Theodor Strünck; and German resistance fighter Ludwig Gehre.
-Bonhoeffer's brother, Klaus Bonhoeffer, and his brother-in-law, Rüdiger Schleicher, were executed in Berlin on the night of 22–23 April as Soviet troops were already fighting in the capital.
-His brother-in-law Hans von Dohnányi had been executed in Sachsenhausen concentration camp on 9 April.
+Bonhoeffer was sentenced to death on 8 April 1945 by SS judge Otto Thorbeck at a drumhead court-martial without witnesses, without any evidence against him, with no records of the proceedings or a defense.
+He was executed in Flossenbürg concentration camp by hanging at dawn on 9 April 1945.
+Bonhoeffer was stripped of his clothing and led naked into the execution yard where he was hanged with five others: Canaris; General Hans Oster, Canaris's deputy; General Karl Sack, a military jurist; lawyer Theodor Strünck; and German resistance fighter Ludwig Gehre.

-Eberhard Bethge, a student and friend of Bonhoeffer's, writes of a man who saw the execution: I saw Pastor Bonhoeffer... kneeling on the floor praying fervently to God.
+Eberhard Bethge, a student and close friend of Bonhoeffer, writes of a man who saw the execution: I saw Pastor Bonhoeffer... kneeling on the floor praying fervently to God.
 I was most deeply moved by the way this lovable man prayed, so devout and so certain that God heard his prayer.
 At the place of execution, he again said a short prayer and then climbed the few steps to the gallows, brave and composed.
 His death ensued after a few seconds.
 In the almost fifty years that I worked as a doctor, I have hardly ever seen a man die so entirely submissive to the will of God.